HomeBlogRoofTop 14 Roof Types for Your Home

 • Evaluate Longevity: In areas with extreme weather, you should consider how long your style and material choice will last to get the most out of your investment.
 Areas with regular and heavy snow and rain will require more resistant and durable materials like slate and gambrel roofs.

-• Fire Resistance and Building Codes: If you live in high-risk areas that are prone to fire or hurricanes, you may have fewer style and material options due to building codes.
+• Meet Fire Resistance and Building Codes: If you live in high-risk areas that are prone to fire or hurricanes, you may have fewer style and material options due to building codes.
 Ensure you comply with municipal regulations, as they may ban certain materials like wood in wildfire regions.
 Instead, they may require only specific resistant materials like metal or asphalt.

 • Consider Architectural Style: Next, consider the style and aesthetic of your home.
 Most roofing shapes and materials, like hip and asphalt roofs, are adaptable to various architectural designs.
 However, if your home has a specific style or you are trying to achieve a distinct aesthetic, you may need to consider more niche options like a mansard or clay roof.